-Each semester, SITCM provides at least:
+Each semester, SITCM provides at least two academic skills workshops, a library tour and a workshop on using Moodle and Turnitin.

-one academic literacy workshop; and

-• one English proficiency workshop.

 Information about workshops is provided to students by email, on Moodle, in the student newsletter and on the Events page on the website.